 Here are a few points that I (and I will admit—I have a type-A personality) do every year, before that first day of school.

-- Double check the syllabus, before printing.
+- Double check the syllabus, before printing or uploading.
 Do not print it at night!
 Read over it in the morning.
 This will likely be the first thing your students receive from you.
 Don’t let it have any errors.

 - Know what you are presenting.
 The first day, I quell fears by showing students where they should go and what they can expect.
 I give a brief presentation because students are nervous, they have questions, and I want to put students at ease.